Edit

 Creating knowledge sources

-You can use the REST API or an Azure SDK preview package to create a knowledge source.
+Use the REST API or an Azure SDK preview package to create a knowledge source.
 Azure portal support is available for select knowledge sources.
 The following links provide instructions for creating a knowledge source:

 Using knowledge sources